alidoostnia/AOSP-OTA-Client/README.md

-OTA Manager for AOSP Client
+The OTA Manager for AOSP Client
 =======
 Simple application to download and apply OTA packages which is compatible with AOSP environment.
 This package is adapted from the Lineage project.